201 Elizabeth Street

 2) Apprehended Personal Violence Orders (APVOs): This order protects a person from violence, threats and harassment from anyone you are not in a domestic or family relationship with, and have never been in a relationship with.

-A court may impose any prohibitions or restrictions on the defendant's behavior which appear necessary or desirable to the court, and to ensure the safety and protection of the person who needs the protection and any children from domestic or personal violence.
+A court may impose any prohibitions or restrictions on the defendant's behaviour which appear necessary or desirable to the court, and to ensure the safety and protection of the person who needs the protection and any children from domestic or personal violence.

 Temporary orders that a court can make until the final orders have been determined.
 An interim order has the same effect as a final order.
 It remains in force until final orders are made, unless the order is revoked or the complaint is withdrawn or dismissed.